Grant (money): United Kingdom

 Grants are made available in the United Kingdom for a variety of business, charitable and research purposes.

 The biggest grant distributors are government departments and agencies which offer grants to third-party organisations (often a charitable organisation) to carry out statutory work on their behalf.
 Other major grant distributors in the United Kingdom are the National Lottery, charitable trusts and corporate foundations (through Corporate Social Responsibility policies).
-For example, Google contributes to the grants process through its Google Grants programme, where any charitable organization can benefit financially from free Google Ads advertising if they share Google's social responsibility outcomes.
+For example, Google contributes to the grants process through its Google Grants programme, where any charitable organisation can benefit financially from free Google Ads advertising if they share Google's social responsibility outcomes.

 Grants are time limited (usually between one and three years) and are offered to implement existing government policies, to pilot new ways of doing things or to secure agreed outcomes.
 A grant will usually only be given for a specific project or use and will not usually be given for projects that have already begun.
+If a national government organisation has a funding agreement in place with an external organisation, the funding agency is required to monitor the use of the money it provides.

 Over the years the discipline of writing grant bids has developed into a specialised activity.
 Many organisations employ fundraising professionals to carry out this work.
 In the United Kingdom, the fundraising profession is governed by The Institute of Fundraising and is independently regulated by the Fundraising Regulator in England, Wales, and Northern Ireland and by the Scottish Fundraising Standards Panel in Scotland.
 The grant writing process generally includes searching and proposal-writing for competitive grant funds.
-Traditional search methods - for example referring to the Charities Aid Foundation Directory of Grant Making Trusts - are quickly becoming replaced by online fundraising tools.
+Traditional search methods – for example referring to the Charities Aid Foundation's Directory of Grant Making Trusts – are quickly becoming replaced by online fundraising tools.

+Accounting practice

-Because grants are sometimes received in advance of the activity they are to resource, and would need to be returned to the funder if their purpose could not be fulfilled, good accounting practice requires that grant income is not recognised "until there is reasonable assurance that the entity will adhere to the conditions which are attached to the grant".
+Grants are sometimes received in advance of the activity they are to resource, and would need to be returned to the funder if their purpose could not be fulfilled.
+Good accounting practice therefore requires that grant income is not recognised "until there is reasonable assurance that the entity will adhere to the conditions which are attached to the grant".